 The New York State Office of Alcoholism and Substance Abuse (NYS OASAS) today has announced $10.5 million in new funding to support the development of up to six new Recovery Community and Outreach Centers in communities across New York State.
 The funding is available through a Request for Proposal (RFP) administered by NYS OASAS and will provide annual funding for a five-year period.
 Eligible applicants include not-for-profit organizations, inclusive of faith-based organizations.
 The Request for Proposal can be accessed on the NYS OASAS Procurements webpage and a

 Press Release on the announcement is available on our NYS OASAS website.

-OASAS and OMH are conducting the third annual joint public hearing on their statewide comprehensive plans on October 2, 2014.
+NYS OASAS and NYS OMH are conducting the fourth annual joint public hearing on their statewide comprehensive plans.
 Both agencies will receive input for consideration in the development of their respective statewide comprehensive plans, potential integration of statewide planning efforts, and ongoing planning initiatives.
-Visit the OMH website to register to attend the hearing and/or to submit comments.
+To register to attend the hearing and/or submit comments, please select the link above.

 The New York Council on Problem Gambling's Annual Conference will be held November 4-5 at the Albany Marriott on Wolf Road, Albany NY.
 Select the link above for more information and to register.

 The Home and Community Based Services (HCBS) Application deadline for “rest of state” (Non-NYC) agencies will be extended to September 14th, 2015 due to technical issues related to establishing an OMH User ID.
 If your agency currently has a User ID, please submit your completed application by August 10th, 2015.
 Questions about obtaining a User ID can be directed to Martin Rose at 518-402-4327.